odpi/egeria/open-metadata-implementation/access-services/README.md

   The Data Platform OMAS provides an integration point to enable data platforms to publish metadata to the metadata repositories about the changing structures and content stored in the data platform.

+* **[open-lineage-services](../governance-servers/open-lineage-services)** - provides a historic reporting warehouse for lineage.

+  The Open Lineage Services provides a historic reporting warehouse for lineage.
+It listens to events that are send out by the Asset Lineage OMAS, and stores lineage data in a Janusgraph database.
+This lineage can then be queried through the Open Lineage Services client and by its REST API, for example by a lineage GUI.
+While the data format of events sent out by the Asset Lineage Omas are in the Open Metadata format, Open Lineage services store lineage data in a very basic data format in order to optimize query performance.
+In essence there are 3 kinds of graphs:
+  * ***buffer graph*** -  used to store current lineage in the Open Metadata types
+  * ***current graph*** - stores current lineage in graph database in the format optimimized for lineage
+  * ***historic graph*** -  stores historic lineage in graph database in the format optimimized for lineage

 * **[data-privacy](data-privacy)** - support a data privacy officer.

   The Data Privacy OMAS supports a privacy officer as they manage data privacy